amolenk/dapr-hands-on/Assignment05/step-by-step.md

         new HTTPExtension { Verb = HTTPVerb.Get });
    ```

-   As you can see, you first use the dapr client to get the secret with key `rdw-api-key` from the local secret-store.
+   As you can see, you first use the Dapr client to get the secret with key `rdw-api-key` from the local secret-store.
 This returns a dictionary of values.
 Then you get the API key from the dictionary and pass it in the service-to-service invocation.

 ## Step 4: Test the application